iwtbg-8/iwtbg/RENDER_PORT_FIX.md

 ### Check Render Logs
 1. Go to https://dashboard.render.com
-2. Click on "iwtbg-backend" (or your service name)
+2. Click on "iwtbg" (or your service name)
 3. Click "Logs" tab
 4. Look for:
    - ✅ "Binding to port: 10000"